About Me

 • Exoplanet Interiors

 Internal structure modelling is used to relate exoplanet observables to their interior compositions.
-I use a model developed during my PhD to investigate the possible interior and surface conditions of sub-Neptunes.
+I use a model developed during my PhD to investigate the possible interior and surface conditions of sub-Neptunes based on their bulk and atmospheric properties.

 Publications